Pope asks forgiveness for 'evil' of child abuse by priests

 The Survivors Network of those Abused by Priests (SNAP), which advocates for child protection and urges greater transparency in the church, said Francis' words should be received with caution.

 "We beg the world's Catholics: be impressed by deeds, not words.
-Until the pope takes decisive action that protects kids, be sceptical and vigilant," SNAP Outreach Director Barbara Dorris said.
+Until the pope takes decisive action that protects kids, be skeptical and vigilant," SNAP Outreach Director Barbara Dorris said.

 "This may be the first time a pope has talked of sanctions against complicit bishops.
 But that is all it is: talk."